ansonl/topo-map-post-processing/README.md

 - [Minimal Toolchange G-code](minimal-toolchange-gcode.md)

-After following the set up, download the [latest release of MFPP](https://github.com/ansonl/topo-map-post-processing/releases) and run it.
+After following all the above set up pages, download the [latest release of MFPP](https://github.com/ansonl/topo-map-post-processing/releases) and run `gui.exe`.

-If a release of MFPP has not been built for your OS, you can [download](https://github.com/ansonl/topo-map-post-processing/archive/refs/heads/master.zip) this repo, navigate to it in the command line and run `python gui.exe`.
+If a release of MFPP has not been built for your OS, you can [download](https://github.com/ansonl/topo-map-post-processing/archive/refs/heads/master.zip) this repo, navigate to it in the command line and run `python gui.py`.

-## Bug Reports

-Open an issue on Github.
-Please note the OS, Slicer, printer, and provide the 3D model, MFPP configuration JSON, and before/after G-code.

 ## Notes

+🚧 **Issue:** Color change may not happen on layers where a feature/line type spans a layer boundary. the console log will show 0 features found on that layer.
+The lookahead distance can be increased to find the next feature.
+File a bug report with your G-code file so the proper lookahead distance can be determined.

 🚧 **Issue:** Support and Bridge features are not explicitly prioritized to pprint first.
 TBD to prioritize them.

 ✅ **Issue:** Mixed OS line endings in the same file will lead to G-code errors.
 MFPP tries to auto detect the line ending used with first line ending found.

 **Solution:** Select the correct line ending of your G-code instead of auto detect.
 Either convert the entire G-code file with Unix line endings to Windows line endings before post processing or generate the G-code on Windows.
 [Python on Windows does not handle Unix line endings correctly.](https://stackoverflow.com/questions/15934950/python-file-tell-giving-strange-numbers)

+## Bug Reports

+Open an issue on Github.
+Please note the OS, Slicer, printer, and provide the 3D model, MFPP configuration JSON, before/after G-code, and console log.

 ## License and Disclaimer